LunarEngineer/RunAThing/DEVELOPMENT.md

 * Tox version.
 * Package versions.

-Given these, this will generate a tox.ini
+Given these, this will generate all required documentation, including a container specification and packaging, for a custom Python environment.

+Check out the config.yaml.
+It's boss.

 This is intended to assist enabling arbitrary actions in a central framework.